-Responsible for the marketing efforts of Primal Group, Carmen brings multi-industry experience to expand and evolve our commercial initiatives around the world.
-With professional experience across renowned global Volkswagen. multinationals like Bosch and Bain & Company, Carmen brings a modern and dynamic approach to our marketing activities, maintaining the position of our company at the intersection of sustainability and innovation.
-Carmen strives to actively engage audiences with our philosophy at all levels in order to ensure social responsibility and better self-governance across society in critical global issues at all levels.
+Responsible for the marketing efforts of Primal Group, Carmen (29) brings multi-industry experience to expand and evolve our commercial initiatives around the world.
+With professional experience across renowned global multinationals like Volkswagen.
+Bosch and Bain & Company, and an ever-evolving knowledge of cutting edge and innovative marketing strategies, Carmen brings a modern and dynamic approach to our marketing activities, maintaining the position of our company at the intersection of sustainability and innovation.
+Passionate about the company's vision to make a positive global impact, Carmen strives to actively engage audiences with our philosophy in order to ensure social responsibility and better selfgovernance across society in critical global issues at all levels.